IQGeo/utils-project-template/README.md

 1. Download the zip file of this repository and extract it to a temporary location.
 1. Copy the contents from the extracted folder to the root of your repository, with the exception of the `custom` folder (you should already have a folder for the module you're working with).
     - Depending on what you already have, this will overwrite some files in your repository, and it will discard some configuration you might want to keep, but we'll review those in a later step and recover them if necessary using git.
 1. Review and update the `.iqgeorc.jsonc` file to match your project settings and dependencies.
+Check section [Notes on Product modules](#notes-on-product-modules) for additional requirements for some
 1. Ensure you have the IQGeo VSCode extension installed.
 It's available in the Extensions Marketplace.
 1. Run the IQGeo VSCode extension command "IQGeo Update Project Files".
 You can right click the `.iqgeorc.jsonc` file or its contents to get the command in the context menu.
 1. Review the changes made by the tool, adjust them if required.